Operation Magic Carpet (Yemen): Operation

-The Operation Magic Carpet was the first in a series of operations.
-Israel sees the rescue operation as a successful rescue of Yemen's community from oppression toward redemption.
-49,000 Jews were brought to Israel under the program.
+"Magic Carpet" was the first of a series of Israeli operations to aid Jewish emigration from Muslim lands.

-A street in Jerusalem, one in Herzliya, one in Ramat Gan, and another in Kerem HaTeimanim, Tel Aviv, were named "Kanfei Nesharim" ("Wings of Eagles") in honor of this operation.
+The operation continues to be widely celebrated among Israelis.
+Kanfei Nesharim Street in Jerusalem is named for it, as well as a street in Herzliya, one in Ramat Gan, and another in Kerem HaTeimanim, which is a neighbourhood of Tel Aviv that was established by Yemenite Jews in 1906.

-In 1948, there were 55,000 Jews living in Yemen, and another 8,000 in the British Colony of Aden.
+In 1948, there were 55,000 Jews living in Yemen, and another 8,000 in Aden Colony.

-Anti-Jewish violence

-Following the 1947 UN Partition Plan, Muslim rioters attacked the Jewish community in Aden and killed at least 82 Jews (1947 Aden riots) and destroyed a number of Jewish homes.
-Early in 1948, accusations of the murder of two Muslim Yemeni girls led to looting of Jewish property.

-Reasons for the exodus
+Motives and preparation

-Jewish Agency's emissary, Rabbi Yaakov Shraibom was sent in 1949 to Yemen and discovered that there were around 50,000 Jews living in Yemen, which was unknown at the time to Israel.
+The Jewish Agency's emissary, Rabbi Yaakov Shraibom, was sent in 1949 to Yemen and discovered that there were around 50,000 Jews living in Yemen, which was unknown at the time to Israel.
 He sent multiple letters to convey the community's strong religious and messianic desire to come to Israel.
-David Ben-Gurion was reluctant at first, but he came through eventually.
+David Ben-Gurion was reluctant at first, but he came around eventually.

-Esther Meir-Glitzenstein showed evidence how the community's sentiment for Aliyah played a part in the exodus, the extent of which surprised even the Jewish state and the agency in charge of the operation, who were not prepared for the mass of Jews who were fleeing Yemen.
-Once he realized that, Shraibom tried to prevent the coming crisis and urged the community to stay in Yemen, but the sentiment of the community for Aliyah was stronger and they came nonetheless.
+Esther Meir-Glitzenstein showed evidence how the community's sentiment for aliyah played a part in the exodus, the extent of which surprised even the Jewish state and the agency in charge of the operation, who were not prepared for the mass of Jews who were fleeing Yemen.
+Once he realized that, Shraibom tried to prevent the coming crisis and urged the community to stay in Yemen, but the sentiment of the community for aliyah was stronger and they came nonetheless.

 Meir-Glitzenstein also claims that collusion between Israel and the Imam of Yemen who "profited hugely from confiscatory taxes levied on the Jewish community" led to a botched operation in which the Jewish community suffered terribly.
 Reuven Ahroni and Tudor Parfitt argue that economic motivations also had a role in the massive emigration of Yemeni Jews, which began prior to 1948.

 Tudor Parfitt described the reasons for the exodus as multi-faceted, some aspects due to Zionism and others more historically based: